 Here is a link to the Proposed Marin County Development Code Amendments webpage:

-The webpage includes the draft amendments and the corresponding public notice, which includes information about the upcoming Planning Commission hearings, a staff report and a summary of the amendments.
+The webpage includes the draft amendments and the corresponding public notice, which includes information about the upcoming Planning Commission hearing, a staff report and a summary of the amendments.

 4. Spread the word: